Second order asymptotics for Brownian motion in a heavy tailed Poissonian potential: Almost sure asymptotics

-as $t \to \infty$, we have $\lambda(t_k,\e) \ge \lambda(t,2\e)$ for sufficiently large $t$.
-Combined with Lemma~\ref{lem4}, this proves the upper bound of Theorem~\ref{quenched}. \end{proof} \begin{proof}[Proof of the lower bound of Theorem~\ref{quenched}] The proof of the lower bound of Theorem~\ref{quenched} goes along in the same spirit as ~\cite{GKM00} and \cite{Szn93c}.
+\emph{Proof of the lower bound of Theorem~\ref{quenched}} The proof of the lower bound of Theorem~\ref{quenched} goes along in the same spirit as~\cite{GKM00} and~\cite{Szn93c}.
 Roughly speaking, if we can find a sufficiently large \emph{pocket} not too far from the origin in which the smallest Dirichlet eigenvalue is close to $q_1(\log t)^{-(\alpha-d)/d} + q_2(\log t)^{-(\alpha-d+2)/2d}$, we can derive the lower bound by making the Brownian motion reach the pocket in relatively short time and stay there afterward.
-The following proposition gives the precise formulation and the almost sure existence of the pocket. \begin{prop} Let $\e>0$ be arbitrarily small.
-Then for sufficiently large $M>0$, there $\P_{\nu}$-almost surely exists a ball
+The following proposition gives the precise formulation and the almost sure existence of the pocket. \begin{proposition} For any $\e>0$ there exists $M>0$ such that the following holds: $\P_{\nu}$-almost surely, there exists a ball

 for all sufficiently large $t$ such that